 News-Star: Weekender delivery day will change with March 26-27 edition

-Delivery of The Shawnee News-Star's Weekender edition will change days starting next weekend, March 26-27, 2022.
+Delivery of The Shawnee News-Star's Weekender edition will change days starting this weekend.

 Instead of home deliveries on Saturday morning, the Weekender edition will be delivered on Sunday morning.
 Newspapers sold in local retail locations will be available Sunday morning.

-Many subscribers may remember this Sunday delivery setup was utilized in the past.
+Many subscribers may remember this Sunday delivery setup was used in the past.

 The delivery change is necessary at this time to align with the availability of distribution and news carriers who currently deliver the News-Star.
 Carriers delivering the News-Star are part of The Oklahoman, owned by Gannett, and The Oklahoman is discontinuing its Saturday print editions and deliveries.